Definition of Linux Diff Command

 diff test1.txt test2.txt

-Here in the above screenshot, we can see that when there is no option mentioned in the first example, then the output displayed has shown the difference without ignoring the case sensitive data.
+The screenshot above illustrates that when no option is specified in the first example, the output displays the differences without ignoring case-sensitive data.

-So if we would need to ignore the case sensitive text, then we will need to use option -i as shown in the above screenshot.
+So if we need to ignore the case-sensitive text, we will need to use option -i, as shown in the above screenshot.

-In few situations, we would need to display the message if both the files are similar.
+We must display the message in a few situations if both files are similar.
 So we can use option -s to display the message as shown below.

-There are situations when two files are identical but there would a white space difference in the two files.
-To ignore the white space difference, we can use option -b as shown below.
+There are situations when two files are identical, but there would be a white space difference between the two files.
+To ignore the white space difference, we can use option -b, as shown below.

-Here in the below screenshot, we can see that when no option is mentioned in the diff command, then
+In the screenshot below, we can see that when no option is mentioned in the diff command,

 the white space difference is mentioned in the output.